 - How confidential is the process?

-If you are considering applying for a bursary to your chosen school, or would like to know whether you might be eligible for one, go to the Fees and Bursaries box on each school’s page.
+If you are considering applying for a bursary to your chosen school, or would like to know whether you might be eligible for one, go to the Fees and Bursaries box on each school’s page, or visit our dedicated Bursaries Guide

-To find out more about how we can help you navigate the often complex system of applying for financial aid, talk to our parent advisory team
+.
+And to find out even more about how we can help you navigate the often complex system of applying for financial aid, talk to our parent advisory team

 Bursaries - the nuts and bolts